emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 ### Grouping: `()`

-Parenthesises are used by power Emmet users for grouping subtrees in complex abbreviations:
+Parenthesises are used by Emmets’ power users for grouping subtrees in complex abbreviations:

 	div>(header>ul>li*2>a)+footer>p